Jugal-Chanda/Snake-Gmae-JS-/README.md

-# Jugal-Kishore-Chanda
+# Snake Gmae Using Javascript
 This is snake game
-Here any one can can play snake gmae
+Here any one can can play snake gmae by downloading index.html and snake.js files